weitzwoman/Purple-Family-Project/README.md

 #### 2. Users can take a survey about their political and civic beliefs.

 #### 3. Users can enter other User email addresses they'd like to compare survey results with.
-If both Users have entered each other's email addresses, survey comparison will show on application.

 #### 4. Users with admin privileges can add, edit, and delete survey questions.